hustliyilin/inclavare-containers/sgx-tools/README.md

 - Given the report file of an Enclave, `sgx-tools gen-quote` command can generate quote file from aesm service for the `ecdsa` quote type.
 	- As for the `epidUnlinkable` and `epidLinkable` quote types, a registered `SPID` of [IAS](https://api.portal.trustedservices.intel.com/EPID-attestation) also needs to be provided for generating the quote file.
 	- To get the report file, you can use `rune attest` command to get you local report and save it in the report file.
-- Given the quote file of an Enclave, a registered `SPID` and `Subscription Key` of [IAS](https://api.portal.trustedservices.intel.com/EPID-attestation), `sgx-tools get-ias-report` command can get remote attestation report from IAS.
+- Given the quote file of an Enclave, a registered `SPID` and `Subscription Key` of [IAS](https://api.portal.trustedservices.intel.com/EPID-attestation), `sgx-tools verify-quote` command can verify quote with the help of IAS.

 ## Install Intel `aesmd` service
 ### Hardware requirements